Persper/js-callgraph/README.md

 ## Filtering format

 In the filter useable all valid regular expression.
 The list order influence the effective filtering.
-The first character of line represent the type of filtering.
+The first character of line represent the type of filtering:
 ```
 # Comment line
 - Exclude
 + Include
 ```

+An example for filtering:

 ```
 # Filter out all source files starting with "test":